 Data Gathering Procedure

-The necessary data were gathered by the researcher through the following procedures:
+The researcher gathered the necessary data through the following procedures:

 Asking permission to conduct the study.
-The researcher asked permission from the office of the schools division superintendent to conduct a survey.
+The researcher asked permission from the office of the school division superintendent to conduct a survey.
 A letter was sent to the elementary school heads asking permission to conduct the study in their respective schools.
-This was done to avoid disruption of classes during the conduct of the survey.
+This was done to avoid disrupting classes during the survey.

 Administration and Retrieval of Questionnaire.
-Upon the approval, the researcher personally distributed and administered the research instrument on pedagogical performance of teachers and 21st century skills of learners to the respondents to insure 100 percent retrieval of the questionnaire.
-A certificate of Appearance was secured from the Heads of Schools to vouch that the researcher honestly collected the data from the respondents of the study.
+Upon ensureapproval, the researcher personally distributed and administered the research instrument on teachers' pedagogical performance and learners' 21st-century skills to the respondents to ensure 100% retrieval of the questionnaire.
+A certificate of Appearance was secured from the Heads of Schools to vouch for the researcher's honest collection of data from the respondents in the study.

 Collection of the data and processing.
 The data gathered were tallied, tabulated, analyzed, and interpreted confidentially and accordingly.